New community and leisure facility in Houghton Regis

 Yes, the new facilities will provide maximum flexibility of pool space to cater for a range of activities.

 The Leisure Facilities Strategy work included an assessment of the demand for swimming pool provision which demonstrated that more space was needed for all ages and activities.
-That is why the community and leisure centre will include an 8-lane 25-metre main pool, a learner pool and confidence water for very young children to dip their toes in the water.
+That is why the leisure and community centre will include an 8-lane 25-metre main pool, a learner pool and confidence water for very young children to dip their toes in the water.
 The size and flexibility of the water space will mean more people and groups will be able to access the pools at convenient times.

 Why is there no sports hall included?